What is ecommerce?

 How to start making money with ecommerce in 2025

-Selling online in 2025 isn’t just a business opportunity – it’s one of the smartest decisions you can make.
-The appeal of ecommerce is clear: work from anywhere, sell products you actually like, and run a store without the heavy risks of traditional retail.
+Getting an online business in 2025 is one of the smartest moves you can make.
+It offers freedom: work from anywhere, sell products you believe in, and start without the high costs of a physical store.

 Step 1: Pick a niche

-Your niche is the particular audience and product category you choose to focus on.
+Your niche is the exact audience and product category you choose to sell to.

 A well-chosen niche allows you: